 Meeting Rafaela Garcia

-Behind Caramel & Cie is Rafaela Garcia, the brand's creator, director, and artist.
-We could tell you she has long, curly black hair, a piercing gaze, and a sing-song accent that comes from Venezuela.
+Behind Caramel & cie is Rafaela Garcia, the creator, the director, the artist of the brand.
+We could tell you that she has long, curly black hair, a piercing gaze, and a lilting accent that she inherited from Venezuela.

 " Rafaela, in a word, if you were:

 An animal?
-A tiger, because I love to do: Grrrr!
+A tiger, because I love to go: Grrrr!

 A flower?
 An Orchid